-The housing market in the Santa Cruz - Watsonville area is by many measures one of the least affordable housing markets in the country.
-In the last on-board survey (2019), half of respondents reported household incomes below \$50,000.
-Providing access to affordable housing near transit corridors is therefore critical to supporting future ridership.
+The housing market in the Santa Cruz - Watsonville area is by many measures one of the least affordable in the country.
+In the last on-board survey (2019), half of respondents reported household incomes below \$50,000, with over half of Santa Cruz METRO customers lacking access to a private automobile, whether by choice or necessity.
+Providing access to affordable housing near transit corridors is critical to supporting future ridership, equity and sustainability goals.
 Access to high quality transit also makes housing more affordable by reducing the need to build expensive parking, while the ability to live a car-free or car-light lifestyle reduces the costs of transportation for residents.

-In the next decade, Santa Cruz METRO plans to develop 175 affordable housing units at Santa Cruz METRO transit centers and facilities, including Pacific Station, the Watsonville Transit Center and the Soquel Park and Ride.
+In the next decade, Santa Cruz METRO plans to develop 175 affordable housing units at Santa Cruz METRO transit centers and facilities, including Pacific Station, the Watsonville Transit Center, and the Soquel Park and Ride.
 In fiscal year 2022, Santa Cruz METRO and the City of Santa Cruz were awarded \$30 million from the state's Affordable Housing and Sustainable Communities (AHSC) grant to redevelop the current Pacific Station site and adjacent City owned properties into 120 affordable housing units and a new bus station and tarmac.
-The project is currently in design and is expected to break ground in fall 2023.
-Building on the success of the Pacific Station project, staff is working to develop conceptual design concepts for affordable housing projects at the Watsonville and Soquel Park and Ride sites.
+In fiscal year 2023, Santa Cruz METRO received additional funds for the project as part of its TIRCP award.
+The project will break ground in February 2024, with construction expected to be complete in 2026.
+Santa Cruz METRO's 2023 TIRCP award also included \$8 million in funding to redevelop the Watsonville Transit Center into a mixed-use, affordable housing development with a new transit center.
+Santa Cruz METRO received a \$2 million regional REAP 2.0 grant from AMBAG in December 2023.
+In fiscal year 2024, staff will continue to seek additional funding to complete the project by fiscal year 2026.